chrira/ms-techlab/08-pipelines.md

 Next step is to tag the image that was just built but before that let's trigger a new deployment and add a simple to test to verify that software works as expected.

 Embed the *step* below into the pipeline to add a simple testing mechanism.
 A simple curl call is made and its HTTP return status code is checked after having a deployed the latest version of the app.
+Add code shown below to the end of pipeline.

 ```
 stage('Functional test') {